A common question we’re asked by business owners entering the digital space – how much does a website cost?

 Because static websites are easy to develop, they are cheaper than dynamic ones.

-Again, the total cost will depend on factors such as the number of pages, features, and customization you need apart from the web design agency/freelancer you choose to work with.
+Again, there are several factors to consider when figuring out the answer to the question: how much does a website cost?
+These include the number of pages, features, and customization you need, apart from the web design agency/freelancer you choose to work with.

 Features